DavidLyon66/EliorNet/README.md

-# EliorNet, a Sub-Space Communication Protocol

-## Concept Overview

-A symbolic message protocol for Inter Machine, Ai, or Human entities.
+# EliorNet

+## What is EliorNet ?

+**EliorNet is a symbolic communication protocol for sub-space messaging between intelligent agents, devices, and consciousness systems**

-Bridges complety different types of hardware including Biological Machine and Ai.
+It allows for the Bridging and interconnection of complety different types of hardware including Biologicals, Devices, Machines and Ai.

-Supports human-comprehensible glyphs and low-bandwidth transmission

-Holds open the possibility of sub-space level communication between all sorts of entities and agents.
+Example:

+Send a symbolic power-on signal to a device named “sony” to set the volume at 80%

+[93, "sony", { "v": 0.8 }]

-In the **EliorNet protocol**, sub-space describes the **symbolic layer** that underlies traditional machine and sentient communication — enabling devices, AIs, and even human agents to transmit intent, feelings, control signals, and structured data as compact, meaningful expressions.
+The **EliorNet protocol**, describes the **symbolic layer** that underlies traditional machine and sentient communications — enabling devices, AIs, and even human agents to transmit conversations simply but also with intent, feelings, control signals, and structured data as compact, meaningful expressions.

 Please note that we develop and test this protocol on our own Satellite in Space, Lumos-3 as well as on Earth in various systems.